fluentflow11-dot/fluentflow/PROJECT_CONTEXT.md

 ```

 Tips
-- Don’t chain commands with `&&`; run them one-by-one in this PS version.
+- Don't chain commands with `&&`; run them one-by-one in this PS version.
 - If relative paths fail, use the absolute Flutter path shown above.

 ## What is already wired